ByronMayne/SourceGenerator.Foundations/README.md

 ```
 The only unique feature is the wrapper class `{YourGeneratorName}Host`.
 This class is an internal feature of `SGF` and is used to make sure all dependencies are resolved before calling into your source generator.

+## Advanced Features
+There are some features that are designed for more advanced users or niche cases.

+### Debugger Attaching
+When your source generator is being used in the wild it can happen there are exceptions that are thrown which can be hard to track down.
+There is no nice way to debug these issues besides logging.
+To get around this you can set the environment variable `SGF_DEBUGGER_LAUNCH=true` the debugger will be launched at the entrypoint of SGF.

 ## Project Layout

 This library is made up of quite a few different components leveraging various techniques to help